AdobeDocs/app-builder/src/pages/runtime_getting_started/activations.md

 }
 ```

-Or you can extract a specific part from the activation record:
+You can also retrieve part of the activation record:

 ```
 // just the result